 Princeton in Latin America (PiLA) is a non-profit organization that partners with non-profits throughout Latin America to match them with young, public sector professionals seeking full-year fellowships in development work.
 We are an independent 501(c)3 which is not funded by Princeton University.
 PiLA placements offer important field experience to recent college alumni who cannot otherwise find NGO work in Latin America and who are eager to pursue careers in development work; no other program like this exists.
 Therefore, PiLA provides crucial work experience to aspiring public sector professionals.
 In return, our partners receive a new member for their workforce, one with training in needed areas such as grant writing, program evaluation, field biology, teaching, research and writing of policy proposals.
 Requires working knowledge of the target language (Spanish, Portuguese, or French).

-Rotary Foundation international opportunities will work differently in the future than the previous Ambassadorial Scholarships.One student opportunity: Rotary Peace Fellowships fund either master’s degree or professional development certificate study at one of the six Rotary Peace Centers.
+Rotary Foundation international opportunities work differently than the previous Ambassadorial Scholarships.One student opportunity: Rotary Peace Fellowships fund either master’s degree or professional development certificate study at one of the six Rotary Peace Centers.
 Fellows earn either a master’s degree in international relations, public administration, sustainable development, peace studies, conflict resolution, or a related field, or a professional development certificate in peace and conflict resolution.
 Because application deadlines vary by club and district, applicants must contact their local Rotary clubs and districts for specific deadline information.
 District-endorsed Rotary Peace Fellowship applications are due to The Rotary Foundation by JULY 1.
 Note: Individuals applying immediately after obtaining an undergraduate degree are generally not strong candidates for Rotary Peace Fellowships.
 There are other opportunities as well.

 One of the best resources for international voluntary programs is the Catholic Volunteer Network’s database.
 From that homepage, click on the (tiny!)
 “Advanced Search for Volunteer Opportunities” on the right-hand side.